yzyii/luashitacast/README.md

           e.g. if you have /kite and /fireres toggled on, it will equip the kite set instead of or on top of the fire resistance set. this allows you to gain 12% move speed while keeping up most of your fire resistance.
-/oor    - forces use of Master Caster Bracelets / Republican Gold Medal.
-          you can toggle this on when you are in areas where these are active.

-[Additional Toggles]
-/mode   - toggles Elemental Magic between regular Potency / Damage and Magic Accuracy sets.

 [Idle Sets] (Changes your idle set to use these sets instead) /idle           - toggles between using 2 different idle sets